jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 67    | Ultracite Power Armor | Star Paladins

 ### Institute
+With power armor in the hands of the raider factions on the surface, the Institute has developed their own power armor to ensure they can continue to accomplish their goals.
+Legendary synths who don this armor also carry synth relay grenades to overwhelm their enemies.

 Level | Power Armor Set | Enemy Type
 ----- | --------------- | ----------
 30    | Institute Power Armor | Synths